AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::

-### Ignoring rules {#rules-ignore}
+### Restrictions on rules application {#rules-restrictions}

 Rules that match an arbitrarily large number of URLs are considered incorrect and will be ignored.
-This can happen when the rule doesn't contain a mask, or when the mask matches any URL with a certain protocol.
+This can happen if the rule doesn't contain a mask, or if the mask matches any URL with a certain protocol.

 This rule will be ignored: